mmiltiadous/ATO-Track-Inspector/README.md

 - Analyzes results from all three models and creates comparison plots
 - Demonstrates transformer superiority for global context understanding

+Note: The results of Experiment 3 are provided in the results_experiment3/ directory.
+Therefore, the sections Inspect Results, Overall Metrics for the Best Model (DeiT-S) Selected for Tuning, Ensemble Metrics, and Plots of **`Experiment3.ipynb`** can be executed directly to reproduce the evaluation summaries and visualizations without rerunning the experiments.

 #### Running PatchCore Guidelines

 To run PatchCore, follow the instructions provided in the official repository: